Rugby-South Africa commit to Rugby Championship for next decade | Sports-Games

 Rugby-South Africa commit to Rugby Championship for next decade

+SANZAAR said the four-nation alliance, which also includes New Zealand, Australia and Argentina, would be restructured and a "revised" 10-year strategic plan would include "future growth and expansion" for the Rugby Championship.
+"The re-commitment by the four unions to the long term future of the international game is an important start as we embark in a new direction," SANZAAR Chief Executive Andy Marinos said.

+"The disruption during 2020 has been significant, however, despite the numerous setbacks and the inherent complexity of our vast geographical expanse, we have managed to keep the game alive."
+SANZAAR faced turmoil this year due to the impact of the COVID-19 pandemic, with New Zealand at odds with South Africa and Australia over the future of the club-based Super Rugby competition.

-South Africa withdrew its four major teams from any future Super Rugby competition in September and said they would look to join Europe's PRO14.
-They then withdrew the Springboks from the Rugby Championship, which is currently being played in Australia, because of player welfare concerns.
+South Africa Rugby withdrew its four teams from any future Super Rugby competition in September and said they would look to join Europe's PRO14.
+They then withdrew the world champion Springboks from the Rugby Championship, which is currently being played as the Tri-Nations in Australia.

-"The southern hemisphere rugby powers have recognised the need for change in these difficult times and have committed to an international rugby future through to 2030 ...," SANZAAR said in a statement.
-It added that the SANZAAR entity would be restructured, as would domestic club/provincial tournament structures.

-SANZAAR Chief Executive Andy Marinos said the commitment by the four unions was an important step.
-"The re-commitment by the four unions to the long term future of the international game is an important start as we embark in a new direction," Marinos added in a statement.
+Although SA Rugby said player welfare concerns were behind the late withdrawal, the decision came as a surprise to the other nations and triggered fears over the future of the SANZAAR alliance.
+SANZAAR said the Rugby Championship would be restructured with the current home-and-away format replaced by a "mini-tour" schedule when a nation will host a rival for two matches one season and play a double-header away the following year.

+SA Rugby chief executive Jurie Roux welcomed the changes to the showpiece competition.
+"We are looking forward to see what the new strategic plan for the competition entails, with possible international expansion on the cards," he said in a statement.

 - READ MORE ON: